Transportation and Transit Department Services

 Osceola County’s Transportation and Transit Department provides a wide array of services to residents – beyond just building roads and working to expand transit options in the County.
 Residents frequently ask about installing stop signs, or street lights or other road related repairs.
 If you are interested in any of the following topics, please click on the link below for a roadmap detailing how best to resolve your specific transportation or transit issue.

-For safety reasons, the use of golf carts is not legal on County roads in most cases.
+For safety reasons, the use of golf carts is not legal on, or along, County roads or sidewalks.
 In certain cases, however, exemptions are allowed.
-Osceola County does require that a study be completed before a neighborhood or roadway is designated a golf cart community.
+Osceola County does require that a study be completed before a roadway or sidewalk is designated for use by golf carts or a neighborhood is designated a golf cart community.
 For more information on how to facilitate golf cart use in your neighborhood, please view the policy and application below.Golf Carts Policy & Application

 No Parking Signs